 - cracked lips

-When the air in your home is dry, you may be prone to these types of discomforts.
-This is especially the case during dry winter months, or when an air conditioner is being used during the summer.
+You may be prone to these discomforts when the air in your home is dry.
+This is especially common during winter months or when an air conditioner is being used during the summer.

-The type of humidifier you choose depends on your preferences, budget, and the extent of the area in which you want to add moisture.
+The type of humidifier you choose depends on your preferences, budget, and the size of the area you want to add moisture to.
 There are five types of humidifiers:

 - central humidifiers